xfnw/fbflut/README.md

 - connect with netcat or something, the default port is 1234

 ## caveats
-- on arm and places with a weird dynamic linker, you may need to change `-lpthread` to `-pthread` in the Makefile
 - this writes provided colors directly to your framebuffer, meaning it inherits the color format. if your system is big-endian, or if your color format is weird, you may need